cloudmesh-community/sp19-222-97/project-report/report.md

 :wave: numbered list syntax

 The first part of the project required me to program a way to retrieve the transcribed data.
-Due to the data on the website being only images of spreadsheets rather then the spreadsheets themselves, this was neccessary. [@website:2] By importing the Python libraries csv and requests, the program can retrieve this data from a Google Drive downloadable link as TETRIS_DOWNLOAD.csv.
+Due to the data on the website being only images of spreadsheets rather then the spreadsheets themselves, this was neccessary [@website:2].
+By importing the Python libraries csv and requests, the program can retrieve this data from a Google Drive downloadable link as TETRIS_DOWNLOAD.csv.

+By using a decision tree and a linear regression model, we can better understand which relationships between variables are meaningful and which are not.
 The analysis of the data was first done with the usage of a linear regression model.
 For this, I took the features to be year, rounds won, and composite score.
 The label in question was the resulting ranking of players.
 The second model used was a data tree classifier.
 This would help with the previous linear regression model, since we can observe how the Gini coefficients - numbers that represent the inequality distribution of data tree nodes that help color the importance of certain variables - are resulted from the usage of a decision tree.
-Gini coefficients are assigned to each

-By using a data tree node to evaluate linear regression models, we can better understand which relationships between variables are meaningful and which are not.

-:wave: how exactly does a data tree do this?
+Gini coefficients are assigned to each branch and leaf of a decision tree and evaluate the decision inequality when evaluating whether an entry is one or another.
+If the nodes expectedly go to zero, it is a positve indicator that the model fits well.

 ## Architecture
 ---
 There are two primary structures within this experiment.
 The first is the linear regression model located within linear_regressor.py and data_tree.py.
-The first Python module retrieves data from the google drive link and downloads it locally, given the API implementation, can send over results of analysis on the data set.
-It gives five distinct graphs.
+The first Python module retrieves data from a Google Drive link and downloads it locally.
+Using a REST service, it can send over results of analysis on the data set.
+It gives three distinct graphs, divided into subplots on a single image.

-:wave: re work this sentence I don't follow it. '...given the API implementation, can send over results of analysis on the data set. '

 :wave: see above ordered list syntax

 1) Rank vs. Year
 2) Rank vs. Score
 3) Rank vs. Rounds Won
-4) Rank vs. Score - Adjusted
-5) Rank vs. Rounds Won - Adjusted

 As for the second module, data_tree.py, it will simply read the data and create a .dot chart from the results, which can be saved remotely just like the graphs within linear_regressor.py.
-Luckily, the handy Python library graphviz makes for easy use of creating the data tree to reflect the data used within this experiment.
+The Python library graphviz makes for easy use of creating the decision tree to reflect the data used within this experiment.

-:wave: avoid phrases like this 'Luckily, the handy Python '

 :wave: your do not need you python file names in this report, instead discuss libraries you used and how you moduliazed your code and created your own python modules.